4U6U57/CMPS012A-pt.w17-grading-scripts/lab6/RUBRIC.md

 # lab6 rubric

-lab6 was released on Wednesday, March 24, 2017.
+lab6 was released on Friday, March 24, 2017.
 If you submitted the assignment, you should have received a grade report through your UCSC email with the subject "[cmps012a-pt.w17] lab6 grade for $USER".
 Your raw score should also appear on eCommons.

 The average for this assignment was an 18.
 As always, the lab is out of 20 points, and a detailed breakdown is displayed below.
 I have included output in